- Home

 English at KS3

-Autumn Term – Using a primary novel as the key source, students explore important social and literary themes.
+Autumn Term – Using a primary literary text as the key source, students explore important socio-political themes.
 They will learn to understand texts within their cultural contexts and begin to understand how to structure analytical and interpretative responses.
 There is an emphasis on their own ability to manipulate vocabulary and linguistic methods in their own writing to create tone or communicate theme.

 Year 7 – Gothic Ghouls and Monsters (“Frankenstein: A play” by Philip Pulman)